Rate this article 4.727272727272727551 based on 11 reviews

 The branch is an extension of the parent company, a different location of the main office of the company, located in another country where the main company wishes to conduct business.
 It is not the same as when foreign investors open a company in Belgium as it is not entirely separate from the parent company.

-A branch established in Belgium must carry the same name as the parent company and it’s not considered a legal entity.
+A branch established in Belgium in 2021must carry the same name as the parent company and it’s not considered a legal entity.
 The commercial name of the branch may differ from the registered name and can be or not reported at registration.
 The parent company is carrying full responsibility for the branch’s actions.

 The branch and the subsidiary are the two manners in which a foreign company can expand its activities to the Belgian market. they are fundamentally different in terms of liability for the parent company, nevertheless, they each have their set of advantages.
 The list below highlights some of the most important advantages of the branch in Belgium: